King Cnut the Great, was born to Sweyn Forkbeard

 The English nobles were not happy about having Cnut as King and so called for King Aethelred to return as King.
 The people of Lindsey, however, gave their support to Cnut.

-Cnut returned to Denmark to raise an invasion force.
+Having been denied the kingship of England, Cnut returned to Denmark to raise an invasion force.

 Cnut was determined to take the English throne and invaded England with a large Danish force.